mattrussell2/unit_test/README.md

 ## usage

 To see the system in action:

-   go to examples/
+    cd examples
-   run unit_test
+    unit_test

-If the command fails, ensure that unit_test is in a folder on your $PATH, and that it is marked as executable.
+If the command fails, ensure that unit_test is in a folder on your $PATH, and that it is user-executable.

 Note that the examples contain bugs on purpose, so not all tests will pass!